 We are delighted that construction has begun on this exciting new development.“Through the addition of the new cinema, operated by The Light, as well as new restaurants, we will be able to make The Broadway an even more attractive place to visit for both residents of Bradford as well as visitors from further afield.”

 Coun Susan Hinchcliffe, Leader of Bradford Council, said:

 It’s great to see construction starting on the new development.
 This will further enhance the leisure offer in the city.“Not only will it provide welcome new jobs but it serves as a further boost to Bradford’s City Centre regeneration, giving people even more reasons to come and visit.”

-Paul Sargent, CEO and Co-Founder of Queensberry, who is managing the construction of the cinema, added:
+Paul Sargent, Chief Executive and Co-Founder of Queensberry, who is managing the construction of the cinema, added: